kmehltretter82/frama-c-linux/KERNEL.md

 diagnostics must improve before a typed AST is treated as a verification result.

+## Priority target: ARM64 KVM

+ARM64 KVM is the primary next expansion target.
+It is both architecture-heavy and security-sensitive: host EL1 code controls guest state, while VHE, nVHE, and protected-KVM code crosses the EL2 privilege boundary and manages stage-2 translation and memory ownership.
+This makes it a useful test of whether the fork can progress from portable kernel C to architecture-specific bug finding.

+The existing 21/21 ARM64 corpus is only a prerequisite.
+It validates the GCC AArch64 machine model and common C frontend paths, but contains no KVM translation units.
+ARM64 KVM work will proceed in measured layers:

+1. generate a KVM-enabled ARM64 build and version an exact-Kbuild corpus across representative host code, stage-2 page-table code, VGIC/sysreg emulation, and nVHE/pKVM C code;
+2. classify frontend blockers without modifying Linux sources, adding focused tests for every accepted compiler or architecture extension;
+3. model system-register accesses, privileged assembly boundaries, barriers, atomics, locks, address translation, and page ownership conservatively;
+4. add bounded scenarios for stage-2 map/unmap, vCPU/sysreg handling, MMIO,
+   allocation cleanup, and protected-KVM ownership transitions; and
+5. validate candidate checkers against real historical ARM64 KVM fixes, with positive findings, fixed controls, coverage, alarms, and model assumptions recorded separately.

+Initial success means reproducible C analysis and defensible findings on selected paths.
+It does not mean proving the complete KVM implementation, the Arm memory model, or handwritten assembly.
+Unsupported EL2 effects must remain visible and conservative rather than being silently erased.

 ## Architecture

 The intended data flow is: